gro-david/lasso/README.md

-# FUSE - FUSE Unifies System Essentials
+# LASSO - LASSO Actively Simplifies System Operations
-FUSE was designed to make my workflow with the [Niri](https://github.com/yalter/niri) WM more streamlined and efficient.
+LASSO was designed to make my workflow with the [Niri](https://github.com/yalter/niri) WM more streamlined and efficient.
 It was inspired by a multi modal workflow, uniting an application launcher, a dashboard, and a window switcher.
 Additionally it includes a system bar.
 The main goal was simplicity and minimalism, which is accomplished by only relying on a terminal emulator to work.

 ## Features:
  - Fuzzy finding applications and launching them